Palau is world-famous and globally recognized for its marine biodiversity AND its efforts in ocean protection and conservation.

 • Rich in fish fauna with at least 1,450 species

-See-through waters bequeath underwater visibility beyond anyone’s imagination.
+See-through waters bestow underwater visibility beyond anyone’s imagination.
 So much so that from the shoreline, a boat fifty meters beyond creates the magical illusion that it floats merely on air, with its conspicuous shadow cast on a translucent seabed a few feet beneath.
-Visibility is good year-round, but can be affected by tide, wind, and weather.
-A prism of colorful coral reefs and virtually limitless variety of sea life set the stage in this tropical paradise.
-Palau’s experienced dive guides know what to find and where, introducing you to world-class diving.
+Visibility is good year-round but can be affected by tide, wind, and weather.
+A prism of colorful coral reefs and an almost limitless variety of sea life set the stage in this tropical paradise.
+Palau's experienced dive guides know what to find and where, introducing you to world-class diving.

 BLUE CORNER 15m-40m